Coronation of George III and Charlotte: Other celebrations

 In London, large crowds celebrated in the streets.
 Although the Privy Council had forbidden bonfires to be lit on coronation night for safety reasons, this seems to have been widely ignored, despite the patrolling troops of cavalry.
-The Secretary of State, the Duke of Newcastle, had one lit outside his London home and gave away beer to the crowds, while others illuminated their houses with lanterns.
+The prime minister, the Duke of Newcastle, had one lit outside his London home and gave away beer to the crowds, while others illuminated their houses with lanterns.
 Elsewhere, Coronation Day was marked by thanksgiving services in churches, civic banquets, fireworks and feasts laid on for the poor by wealthy benefactors.
 In the following weeks the theatres in the West End of London staged elaborate recreations of the coronation; the show at the Theatre Royal, Drury Lane ended with "a real bonfire and a real mob" on stage, while the production at the Theatre Royal, Covent Garden featured the actual choir of Westminster Abbey.